scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 topics [Xu_03]_.
 Methods such as latent semantic indexing require the derived latent semantic space to be orthogonal.
 Because of this, these type of methods do not work well when corpus topics overlap, as is often the case.
 Conversely, non-negative matrix factorization (NMF) does not require the latent semantic space to be orthogonal, and therefore is able to find directions for related or overlapping topics.

 NMF was applied to each essay of interest using scikit-learn (version 0.17.1), which uses the coordinate descent solver.
 NMF utilizes document frequency counts, so the tf-idf matrix for unigrams, bigrams, and trigrams was calculated, while limiting tokens to those appearing in at least 0.5% of the documents (minimum frequency).
-NMF was calculated with 25 dimensions, which factorized the tf-idf matrix into two matrices, :math:`W` and :math:`H`.
-The dimensions were ``n_samples x 25`` and ``25 x n_features`` for :math:`W` and :math:`H`, respectively.
+NMF was calculated with :math:`k` dimensions, which factorized the tf-idf matrix into two matrices, :math:`W` and :math:`H`.
+The dimensions were ``n_samples x k`` and ``k x n_features`` for :math:`W` and :math:`H`, respectively.
 Group descriptions were given by top-ranked terms (the most distinctive) in the columns of :math:`H`.
 Document membership weights were given by the rows of :math:`W`.
 The maximum value in each row of :math:`W`